watsonfellowship/watson-51/_fellows/ricardo-jimenez.md

 ---

 My project was about the intersectionality of self and culture and how music, a type of voice, helps us to navigate that intersection.
-My goal was to experience how others navigate this crossroads and how this experience can vary amongst people and cultures.
+My goal was to experience how others navigate these crossroads and how this experience can vary amongst people and cultures.
 It was a study of connections.